gbv/login-server/README.md

 ### GET /users/:id
 Returns a specific user.

+### PATCH /users/:id
+Adjusts a specific user.
+Can only be used if the same user is currently logged in.
+Allowed properties to change: `name` (everything else will be ignored).

 ### GET /login
 Shows a site to manage one's user account (if already authenticated) or to login (if not authenticated).